CSC207-UofT/course-project-group-039-foodies/phase1/design_document.md

   * Creating a recipe object.
 This has been replaced with RecipeFactory.
   * Holding a collection of recipes.
 This has been replaced with RecipeCollection.
   * Accessing and modifying all the recipes in the database.
 This has been replaced with the RecipeCSVReader.
   * _Why?_ RecipeDatabase was an entity when it should have been in the layer of Framework and Driver.
 Thus, the design was flawed.
-Furthermore, refactoring its responsibilities   out to other classes also makes the code more SOLID as it allows follows the Single Responsibility Principle
+Furthermore, refactoring its responsibilities   out to other classes also makes the code more SOLID as it allows follows the Single Responsibility Principle.
 * Using an interface rather than an abstract class for the filters and sorts.
 Implemented Filter interface, Sort interface, and several filtering/sorting algorithms (classes). _Why?_ Allows adding other filtering/sorting algorithms (classes) easily.
 * Using adapter for filter/sort controllers. _Why?_ We can avoid changing the whole code that is related to the filtering and sorting whenever there is a change, eliminating a code smell.
 * Using comparator classes for ServingsSort and RatingSort. _Why?_ to make code simple and easy to modify.